taro-tsuchiya/BlockchainAmplification/README.md

 ### TestEDoSEvictsMempoolOneAccount
 - We adhere to the settings used in ``TestMemPurgeEvictsMempoolOneAccount``.
 - 1 honest account, and 79 accounts.
 - An honest account initially sends 5120 transactions to completely fill the txpool.
 - If the block were to be mined, it would include 1427 honest transactions.
 1427 is the maximum number of basic transfer transactions allowed in a single block.
 - Each attack account sends 64 invalid transactions with insufficient balance and past nonces.
 - After the attack, some honest transactions are evicted from the txpool and replaced by the attackers.
 - If the block were to be created, no attack transactions are included in the block.
 This aspect distinguishes our attack from MemPurge or the Baseline approach.

-### TestEDoSEvictsMempoolMultipleAccount
+### TestEDoSEvictsMempoolMultipleAccounts
 - We adhere to the settings used in ``TestMemPurgeEvictsMempoolMultipleAccounts``.
 - The test resembles ``TestEDoSEvictsMempoolOneAccount``, but in this case, the txpool is filled by multiple honest accounts, making eviction more challenging.
 - Each honest account initially sends 64 transactions to collectively fill the txpool.